Malta Company Contents of The M&As (Memorandum and Articles of Association)

 For a company to be registered, the following documents and information must be filed with the Registrar of Companies:

-(a) The Memorandum and Articles of Association.
+(a) The Contents of the M&As.
 The Memorandum must state, among other things, the following:

 - Whether the company is a public company or a private company,

 - The name, residence and identity of each of the subscribers thereto;